JMU-CIME/CPR-Music-Backend/docs/api.md

 - If this piece_plan has a type of "telephone_fixed", then this call will create assignment groups and assign each student to a group.
 If the number of students is not divisible by the size of the groups, then some students will be assigned to more than one group.

+- Note that to get the order of an assignment within a piece plan you'll have to go from the assignment to the piece plan.
+This is especially important for telephone_fixed assignments.

 ### POST /api/courses/:slug/assign_curriculum